eugenia1984/english/glossary.md

 - **adjustments**: means small changes made to improve or adapt something.
 For example: `We made adjustments to the app's layout for better user experience.` -> Adjustments refers to the changes made to improve how users interact with the app.

+- **a few**: is a quantifier used with countable plural nouns to show a small number.
+For example: `I saw a few new messages`. -> This means there were some, but not many.

 - **after that**: is used to indicate the next action following a previous one.
 It helps in understanding the order in which things are done. `I check my emails, and after that, I attend a meeting`, means that attending the meeting is the next activity you do following the checking of emails.

 - **agenda**: is a list of topics to be discussed or things to be done at a meeting.
 Having an agenda helps to organize the meeting and make sure important points are covered.